 - Read Your Watch’s Documentation - Your watch should have come with a user manual.
 If the user manual is in Japanese and you do not read Japanese, there is a strong likelihood that an English (or another language) version is available either from the manufacturer or another watch enthusiast who is a fluent Japanese speaker.
 This documentation gives you some great general care tips, watch maintenance and warranty information, and important details about your timepiece, such as its mechanism, operating instructions, and limitations.

-- Understand the Difference Between “Resistant” and “Proof” - Watches that are labeled as resistant to water, magnets, or other hazards are designed to survive incidental contact under optimal operating conditions, such as being properly sealed after watch maintenance.
-Watches that are labeled as proof to these hazards are engineered to a higher standard for increased resistance to this type of damage.
+- Understand the Difference Between “Resistant” and “Proof” - Watches that are labeled as resistant to water, magnets, or other risks are designed to survive incidental contact under optimal operating conditions, such as being properly sealed after watch maintenance.
+Watches that are labeled as proof of these hazards are engineered to a higher standard for increased resistance to this type of damage.
 This information will often be listed with a limit, such as “Water Resistant To 5 BAR”.
-This means that, under optimal operating conditions, your watch will survive exposure that doesn’t go beyond that limit.
+This means that, under optimal operating conditions, your watch will survive exposure that does not go beyond that limit.
 Always stay within your watch’s limitations.

 - Condition Your Band - Make sure you give your watchband the care it needs for a long life.
 Your specific watch maintenance will depend on your band’s construction.
-For leather bands, use a natural oil meant to nourish and protect the natural material your band is made of.
+For leather bands, use a natural oil meant to maintain and save the natural material your band is made of.
 Plastic and vinyl bands can be wiped with a product meant for your car’s plastic and vinyl to help protect them from weathering and the acidity of your skin.
 Don’t forget to check your band’s pins.
-A drop of oil can help keep them functioning properly, while rusty or damaged pins should be replaced.
+A drop of oil can assist in keeping them functioning properly, while rusty or damaged pins should be replaced.

-With the proper watch maintenance, you’ll have a timepiece you can be proud of for years to come.
-For other watch care tips and tricks, keep an eye on our blog!
+With the proper watch maintenance, you will have a timepiece you can be proud of for years to come.
+To discover more watch care tips and tricks, stay tuned to our Our blog!